What ATS is and how it reads your CV

 Frequently asked questions

 Tailor for each role.
-ATS systems score your CV against the specific JD's keywords and signals — a generic CV scores 50-60% match where a tailored one scores 75-90%.
-The tailoring doesn't mean rewriting everything: keep your bullets and metrics intact, but reorder which experience leads, swap synonyms to match the JD's exact phrasing, and add 1-2 keywords you have evidence for.
+An ATS scores your CV against that specific job description's wording, so a CV written for no particular role matches less of it than one written for this one.
+Tailoring doesn't mean rewriting everything: keep your bullets and metrics intact, but reorder which experience leads, swap synonyms to match the posting's exact phrasing, and add one or two keywords you have real evidence for.

 Does ATS still matter in 2026 with modern AI screening?